viktorpantushev/tsena/README.md

 ## How?

-This powerful tool will be able to plan tasks for you, coordinate models while making sure to use small LLM models without sacrificing the abilites the large ones and limit halucinations by enabling LLM discussions.
+This powerful tool will be able to plan tasks for you, coordinate models while making sure to use small LLM models.
+No need to sacrifice the abilites large models.
+Also LLM discussions are here to help with fixing halucinations!

 ## Why should you care?
 You set the price, tsena mixed the ingredients.